aoswalt/workshop-reduce/README.md

 # Workshop: Reduce

-Walking through the basics of the `reduce` method (also known as `foldr`) for collections, specifically in JavaScript.
+Walking through the basics of the `reduce` method (also known as `foldl`) for collections, specifically in JavaScript.

 ## Introduction